thecreatorguy/jumpybird-ai/readme.md

 # Jumpy Bird AI
-I wanted to experiment with my newfound knowledge in AI from various sources like [CodeBullet on YouTube](https://www.youtube.com/channel/UC0e3QhIYukixgh5VVpKHH9Q) and my Intro to Artificial Intelligence at RIT, and I asked myself, "what's the simplest, yet still interesting project I can reasonably complete?"
+I wanted to experiment with my newfound knowledge in AI from various sources like [CodeBullet on YouTube](https://www.youtube.com/channel/UC0e3QhIYukixgh5VVpKHH9Q) and my Intro to Artificial Intelligence class at RIT, and I asked myself, "what's the simplest, yet still interesting project I can reasonably complete?"
 The result was an artificial intelligence that plays Flappy Bird- a game with one output, whether or not to jump.